asi-alliance/asi-chain-explorer/README.md

 2. **Data Processing**: Each block is processed to extract deployments, transfers, validator bonds, and network state
 3. **Database Storage**: Processed data is stored in PostgreSQL with proper relationships and indices
 4. **GraphQL Exposure**: Hasura automatically generates GraphQL API from database schema
-5. **Frontend Query**: React application queries GraphQL API and subscribes to real-time updates
+5. **Frontend Query**: React application queries GraphQL API with automatic polling for updates
 6. **User Interface**: Data is rendered in the web interface with visualizations and navigation

 ## Technology Stack